 Hi!
 I am a PhD candidate in the Department of Philosophy at Syracuse University.
 I work on free will, interested in both the metaphysical and ethical questions surrounding it.
 Before coming to Syracuse, I earned my BA in Philosophy and Cognitive Science from the University of Toronto.

-I was born and (partly) raised in South Korea.
 The name in brackets is my Korean name.
 I publish under Chris Cho.

 Can manipulated agents be morally responsible for what they do?
 Many find the claim that they can philosophically scandalous.
 In this dissertation, I argue otherwise.
 As a structuralist, I hold that an agent's moral responsibility is determined solely by their psychological or agential structure at the time of action.
 And as a hard-liner, I hold that manipulated agents are morally responsible because they satisfy certain structural conditions compatibilists find sufficient for moral responsibility.
 I therefore defend what I call hard-line structuralism.